Folklore in Hawaii: Modern urban legends

-Paradise Park/Manoa Falls hiking trail

-You can apparently hear a spectre/banshee screaming while walking along the path.
-Paradise Park is the never discarded name of the bird show/exhibit that was located there in the past.
-It was abandoned for an unknown reason.
-If one goes to the side of the parking lot you will see the overgrown ruins of a nursery.
-Behind this is a covered walkway twisting its way through dilapidated cages and building, some still bearing signs telling what kind of bird was housed there.
-On one side of these buildings is a small hut with a statuette of the Virgin Mary, and a Portuguese stone oven.
-There is also a Japanese pagoda.
-There are no records of cultural exhibits at Paradise Park, so the purpose of these buildings remains a mystery.

-Events in Waialae and Kahala

-At one time, the land that is now subdivisions in Waialae and Kahala Mall in eastern Honolulu were once the site of a graveyard.
-Since that time, two known events have occurred there.

 Mujina

 Green Lady

 The story of the green lady is that of a woman who would visit the gulch of Wahiawa, which also contains the Wahiawa Botanical Garden, with her children.
 One day while visiting one of her children became lost and was never found.
 The story goes that she still wanders the gulch looking for her child, or children, and will take any child that she comes across in the gulch.
 There have been several reports of seeing a green woman covered in moss or mold wandering the gulch.
 Others say that the green woman closely resembles that of a Japanese mythological creature called the kappa.
 This creature is said to resemble a turtle-like humanoid that steals children to feast upon.
 The last known sighting was said to have happened in the mid to late 1980s.
 In modern times, children and teenagers dare each other to run across the bridge that runs over the gulch at night.
 Most speculators say that this story was made up to keep children from wandering into the gulch by themselves.